Synopsis

 index idx filename MASTERfile_name connect idxWell ichan offset noff truncate ntruncThe key

-is an optional key to assign indices
+'index' is an optional key to assign indices

 to the wells.
 The well-indices are used in specifying the

-connection between wells by 'connect'
+connection between wells by 'connect' keyword as well as in

 the outputs.
 The indices should be integer numbers, but not